 The Duncan Foundation is a national support service for people living with neuromuscular conditions, and the health professionals who treat and support them.
 Our goals are to empower people with neuromuscular conditions to live to their maximum physical potential.
-The Duncan Foundation will do this provision of comprehensive services and resources available through an innovative website/portal and a national network of specialist clinics and health professionals.
+The Duncan Foundation makes these comprehensive services and resources available through an innovative website/portal and a national network of specialist clinics and health professionals.

-The Duncan Foundation is a new philanthropic service and so will start with supporting people living with the Late Effects of Polio, Friedreich’s ataxia, Early diagnosed Parkinson’s and Dystonia and expand our services to other people living with neuromuscular conditions as we develop.
+The Duncan Foundation is a new philanthropic service and is starting by supporting people living with the Late Effects of Polio, Friedreich’s ataxia, Early diagnosed Parkinson’s and Dystonia and will expand our services to people living with other neuromuscular conditions as we develop.

-We aim to provide certainty of diagnoses, effective assessment and referrals where required, and support in the effective management of condition.
-The Duncan Foundation will fund the assessment and planning phase and work with existing DHB services to utilize existing services.
+We provide certainty of diagnoses, effective assessment and referrals where required, and support in the effective management of condition.
+The Duncan Foundation funds the assessment and planning phase and works with DHB services to utilize existing services.
 Where needs are not met through existing channels, the Duncan foundation intends to fill that gap by listening to people and their families’ needs and supporting their self-management at a personal level and through community engagement.
 We intend to develop specialist services such as gait analysis and training, specialist gyms and hydrotherapy, speech, swallowing, sleep and nutrition advice as we find out what people want and need.

-Duncan Foundation will we working with other Not for Profit and Community Organisations such as CCS Disability Action, Freemason, Rotary, Gyms, Societies, Patient Support Groups, the Duncan Trust and others as well as Government Organisations and Decision makers including the MoH, Disability Services, Directors of Allied Health, Head Clinical Advisors and Working Groups.
+Duncan Foundation will be working with other Not for Profit and Community Organisations such as the DPA, Rotary, Societies representing neuromuscular condition, Patient Support Groups, the Duncan Trust and others as well as Government Organisations and Decision makers including the MoH, Disability Services, Directors of Allied Health, Head Clinical Advisors and Working Groups.

 We hope that the impact of our work for people living with neuromuscular conditions with be increased capacity and capability, better participation in normal life, an improved sense of community, enhanced advocacy and policy change, and Improved clinical practice all of which will lead to an improved physical and social environment for people living with neuromuscular conditions.